 I've memorized this tune, love.
 I think I've got the sheet music for it.

-Amy points out the Doctor's habit of doing this in a deleted scene from "Flesh and Stone".
+- Amy points out the Doctor's habit of sending mixed signals in a DVD-only scene set after "Flesh and Stone".

 Ian: And Lana said you send off so many mixed signals you could scramble a radar.

 - A variation from a multi-part episode of Farscape had Aeryn and John, after enforced snuggling in a cramped cockpit, start to make out… but then she breaks away and stalks off, saying:

 Aeryn: I will not be a slave to your hormones.John: My hormones?
 I was lips; you were tongue!

 - Vala Mal Doran did this constantly to Daniel Jackson in Stargate SG-1, shifting between flirting and unprovoked teasing, though it was less about her figuring out her feelings and more about just messing with him.
 Unfortunately, the result is that Daniel took her teasing seriously and found her annoying most of the time.
 When he finally does learn her true feelings, he is genuinely surprised and reciprocates.
 Kinda…